charlestonsoftware/moneypress-amazon/readme.txt

 wish.
 We prefer that our customers pay us because they like what we do and want to support our efforts to bring useful software to market.
 Learn more on our [CSL License Terms page](http://redmine.cybersprocket.com/projects/commercial-products/wiki/Cyber_Sprocket_Labs_Licensing_Terms "CSL License Terms page").

+= Who Is Cyber Sprocket Labs? =

+Cyber Sprocket Labs is a software consulting firm.
+We develop custom complex web applications, mobile applications, and desktop applications for our clients.
+If you are looking for help developing and deploying your application, contact us for a quote.
+Our rates start at $80/hr for long term engagements of 6 months or more and $120/hr for short term projects.

 = How can i translate the plugin into my language? =